ArchieAlexArkhipov/Cycle-CenterNet/README.md

 ![](demo/schema.jpg)
 > [**Parsing table structures in the wild**]([http://openaccess.thecvf.com/content/ICCV2021/papers/Long_Parsing_Table_Structures_in_the_Wild_ICCV_2021_paper.pdf]),
 > Long, R., Wang, W., Xue, N., Gao, F., Yang, Z., Wang, Y., & Xia, G. S.

+Contact: [arkhipov.ai@phystech.edu](mailto:arkhipov.ai@phystech.edu).
+Any questions or discussions are welcomed!

 ## Abstract
 This paper tackles the problem of table structure parsing (TSP) from images in the wild.
 In contrast to existing studies that mainly focus on  parsing well-aligned tabular images with simple layouts from scanned PDF documents, we aim to establish a practical table structure parsing system for real-world scenarios where tabular input images are taken or scanned with severe deformation, bending or occlusions.
 For designing such a system, we propose an approach named Cycle-CenterNet on the top of CenterNet with a novel cycle-pairing module to simultaneously detect and group tabular cells into structured tables.
 In the cycle-pairing module, a new pairing loss function is proposed for the network training.
 Alongside with our Cycle-CenterNet, we also present a large-scale dataset, named Wired Table in the Wild (WTW), which includes well-annotated structure parsing of multiple style tables in several scenes like photo, scanning files, web pages, etc..
 In experiments, we demonstrate that our Cycle-CenterNet consistently achieves the best accuracy of table structure parsing on the new WTW dataset by 24.6% absolute improvement evaluated by the TEDS metric.
 A more comprehensive experimental analysis also validates the advantages of our proposed methods for the TSP task.

-Contact: [arkhipov.ai@phystech.edu](mailto:arkhipov.ai@phystech.edu).
-Any questions or discussions are welcomed!

 ## Models

+[**Link**](https://drive.google.com/file/d/1ZQZycYwWXMlfZnvC9hFUCtlqd4eOwP8v/view?usp=share_link) to download CenterNet(ResNet backbone)

+[**Link**](https://drive.google.com/file/d/1aZ2IF0tQq1Ino4QAsmrk8jcJ85urqsFE/view?usp=share_link) to download CenterNet(DLA backbone)

+[**Link**](https://drive.google.com/file/d/1oeqtA84eF_KJi953f8qX8cggDBjOVS3A/view?usp=share_link) to download Cycle-CenterNet(DLA backbone) trained on bounding boxes

+[**Link**](https://drive.google.com/file/d/1taFK_co-9ofbL1pivhKrqHf8-icb1ZaK/view?usp=share_link) **to download Cycle-CenterNet(DLA backbone) trained on bounding quadrangles**

 ## Results